numfocus/gsoc/CONTRIBUTING-students.md

 *The tips listed here can help your application.
 They are not required*

-Organizations usually favor students that show a regular communication with possible mentors / organization until Google announces the accepted projects.
+Organizations usually favor students that show regular communication with possible mentors / organization until Google announces the accepted projects.

-Establishing a regular communication is good for 2 reasons.
+Establishing regular communication is good for 2 reasons.
 It shows that you are a reliable student and that you have good communication skills.
 Good communication skills are an important part of GSoC since a student and mentor can rarely meet in person.